 - (3) Report total employee hours worked on the electronic form DOE F 5484.4, Tabulation of Work-Hours.
 (See Appendix D for a list of data elements included in the form.)
 Reports will be submitted in accordance with paragraph 1d below.
-Access to the DOE F 5484.4 data will be in accordance with paragraph 1f(3)of this chapter. - (4) Report work-related incidents that involve a fatality or hospitalization of three or more DOE employees, in accordance with the requirements of 29 CFR 1960.70 to the Assistant Secretary for Environment, Safety and Health through the designated Federal Employees Occupational Safety and Health Program (FEOSH) Manager. - (5) Perform periodic, at least quarterly, quality checks of the information recorded and reported to CAIRS on work related injuries and illnesses to Federal employees to verify that the information is thorough, accurate, and consistent with information contained in local records.
+Access to the DOE F 5484.4 data will be in accordance with paragraph 1f(3)of this chapter. - (4) Report work-related incidents that involve a fatality or hospitalization of three or more DOE employees, in accordance with the requirements of 29 CFR 1960.70 to the Chief Health, Safety and Security Officer through the designated Federal Employees Occupational Safety and Health Program (FEOSH) Manager. - (5) Perform periodic, at least quarterly, quality checks of the information recorded and reported to CAIRS on work related injuries and illnesses to Federal employees to verify that the information is thorough, accurate, and consistent with information contained in local records. - (6) Analyze reports of DOE occupational injuries and illnesses to identify trends and preventive measures.